spenser-millburn/gptalchemy/README.md

 ## Features

-- **gptarchitect**: Generates a list of subsystems based on a system description and implements each subsystem as a FastAPI app.
+- **gptcreate**: Creates a new project based on a user-supplied prompt, generating the necessary files and folder structure.
+- **gptmodify**: Modifies existing project files based on a user-supplied prompt.
 - **gptask**: Executes a GPT prompt based on the current project context.
+- **gpttest**: Generates unit tests for the project using pytest.
+- **gptsuggest**: Provides suggestions for changes to achieve a specific goal.
 - **gptguard**: Validates user input by asking GPT to respond with a simple "true" or "false".

+## Advanced features
 - **gptrefactor**: Analyzes the current project files and generates a refactor plan, including creating, moving, deleting, and modifying files.
-- **gptmodify**: Modifies existing project files based on a user-supplied prompt.
-- **gptcreate**: Creates a new project based on a user-supplied prompt, generating the necessary files and folder structure.
+- **gptarchitect**: Generates a list of subsystems based on a system description and implements each subsystem as a FastAPI app.
-- **gptsuggest**: Provides suggestions for changes to achieve a specific goal.
 - **gptarchitect_recursive**: Generates a detailed tree of subsystems and implements each as a FastAPI app.
-- **gpttest**: Generates unit tests for the project using pytest.

 ## Project Structure